 Personal Injury Damages You May Recover

-You may incur a wide range of expenses and losses from a semi-truck accident.
-Some of the damages you may pursue in a recovery include:
+You may incur a wide range of expenses and losses from a semi truck accident.
+Some of the damages you may pursue in a financial recovery include:

-- Medical bills and hospitalization: If you require emergency care, you may pursue a recovery for your ambulance bills, hospitalization, and surgeries or other medical treatment.
+- Medical bills and hospitalization: If you require emergency care, you may pursue recovery for your ambulance bills, hospitalization, surgeries, and other medical treatment.
 Other damages that may be part of your recovery include physician visits, medication costs, and ongoing care such as physical therapy.

 Federal Trucking Regulations May Apply

-Truck Carrier May Be Liable for Truck Driver’s Negligence
+The Truck Carrier May be Liable for the Truck Driver’s Negligence

 The truck driver, carrier, manufacturer, and other parties may be liable for your accident.
 Liability may depend on the circumstances of your crash, such as how it happened and the relationships between the parties.